xitu/gold-miner/article/2020/use-the-latest-javascript-features-in-any-browser.md

 > * 译者：
 > * 校对者：

-# How to use the latest JavaScript features in any browser

-#### A practical introduction, from Polyfilling to Transpiling
+# How to use the latest JavaScript features in any browser - from Polyfilling to Transpiling

 ![Photo of Lukas in Pexels showing a keyboard and two closed fists](https://cdn-images-1.medium.com/max/9856/1*gTFV4inx3uD5192A9EiGwA.jpeg)